Satan’s heavenly rebellion against God triggered an avalanche of suffering that continues today. Our personal rebellion against him adds to the slide.

 But he could formulate his own moral code.
 He could reject God’s standards and determine right and wrong for himself.

-Nobody tempted Satan to devise his personal version of morality.
+Nobody tempted Satan to devise his own version of morality.
 He conceived and acted on this idea out of pride, without any external prompting.

-For him to think that he knew better than God was the consummate expression of pride.
+For him to think he knew better than God was the ultimate expression of pride.

 Volitional Freedom

-That God did not step in to prevent Satan’s rebellion evidences his respect for the moral autonomy of the will.
+That God did not intervene to prevent Satan’s rebellion demonstrates his respect for the moral autonomy of the will.

 However, after Satan misused his volitional freedom, God condemned him to eternal torment for his defiance.

 God likewise respects our volitional freedom.
-He never forces us to abide by his moral code or demands that we comply with his salvation plan.
+He never forces us to abide by his moral code, nor does he demand that we comply with his salvation plan.

-But those of us who misuse our moral autonomy to defy God in this life will incur the same punishment he has reserved for Satan unless we choose to be reborn spiritually.
+But those who misuse their free will to defy God in this life will incur the same punishment he has reserved for Satan unless they choose to be spiritually reborn.